Skip to main content

 The intra-uterine contraceptive devices (IUCDs) Jaydess® and Mirena® are long-acting reversible contraceptives (LARCs) that are fully funded by Pharmac.1

-In 2019, the government announced new funding for LARC insertion for eligible patients in the community in an effort to widen access to effective contraception.
+In 2019, expanded funding for LARCs was established in an effort to widen access to effective contraception.

 This MedCase compares Jaydess® and Mirena® and provides guidance to help select the best option.